Airline Overbooked Flight Compensation: Your Rights & How to Enforce Them

 Flight Type: Whether your flight falls under the category of a US domestic flight or an international flight.

-For a comprehensive breakdown and clarity regarding your potential airline overbooked compensation under these circumstances, we've created an informative chart.
+We've created an informative chart for a comprehensive breakdown and clarity regarding your potential airline overbooked compensation under these circumstances.
 By simply cross-referencing your flight details with this chart, you can easily check the compensation amount you may be eligible to receive.
-Our aim is to make the process transparent and accessible, ensuring you are well-informed and prepared to claim your bumped from flight compensation.
+We aim to make the process transparent and accessible, ensuring you are well-informed and prepared to claim your bumped from flight compensation.

 * “Destination” means your final destination or the first place where your journey includes a planned interruption with a stop-over of more than four hours.